Line Splicing In C++ - C++ Programming Tutorial

 Example 2:

-Let us take an example to illustrate the Line splicing in C.
+Let's consider an example to demonstrate the concept of Line splicing in the C programming language.

 Example